Siegfried Rauch: Career

 Siegfried Rauch was born in Landsberg am Lech, Upper Bavaria.
-He studied drama at the Ludwig Maximilian University of Munich and also attended private drama lessons.
+He studied drama at the Ludwig-Maximilians-Universität München and also attended private drama lessons.
 He began performing in theatres in 1958, beginning with Bremen (until 1962), and followed by Berlin, Munich and Hamburg.

 In the 1970s, Rauch appeared in the 1970 Hollywood film Patton as Captain Steiger, who is given the responsibility of researching Patton in order to predict his strategy.
 In Le Mans (1971), Rauch played the race driver Erich Stahler who is Steve McQueen's rival.
 In Samuel Fuller's The Big Red One, Rauch played a German army sergeant, the counterpart of Lee Marvin's character, who experiences the same events as Marvin only from a German perspective.
 Other Hollywood productions in which Rauch appeared were The Eagle Has Landed (1976) and Escape to Athena (1979).

 His most famous leading role on 1970s German television was Thomas Lieven in Es muss nicht immer Kaviar sein (It Can't Always Be Caviar), based on the spy novel by Johannes Mario Simmel.
 His various other roles on television propelled his career as an actor in Germany.

 From 1999 to 2013 Rauch had one of the leading roles as the captain on Das Traumschiff, one of the most-watched television series in Germany.
 In this role he was preceded by Heinz Weiss and succeeded by Sascha Hehn.
 He also appeared regularly in other German TV productions, including Der Bergdoktor, and remained active until his death.